Moon on a Rainbow Shawl: Characters

+Rosa: The lover of Ephraim, a young orphan who was raised by nuns, giving her a 'simple' outlook on life.
+She turns to Old Mack when Ephraim rejects her for accepting his gifts.

 Old Mack: A 65-year-old, wealthy man.
 He owns the shacks that the Adams’, Ephraim, Rosa, and Mavis live in, as well as the café where Rosa works.
-Sophia notes that "he is a man [she’s] never [known] to be generous," showing that his gifts to Rosa are obvious signs of his affection.
+Sophia notes that "he is a man [she's] never [known] to be generous", showing that his gifts to Rosa are obvious signs of his infatuation.
 His miserly nature propels the conflict that occurs in the play.

-Esther Adams: Sophia and Charlie Adams’ daughter.
+Esther Adams: Sophia and Charlie Adams' daughter.
 Young, bright and motivated, Esther represents a possibly positive future for Trinidad.
 The final stage directions note that Esther's call for her mother "should give the impression that the future could still be hers."

 Charlie Adams: A former cricket player, who had dreams of playing professionally but was unable to achieve them because of the institutional racism he experienced.
 He is extremely supportive of his daughter and her efforts and, shown by his actions in the play, wants a bright and prosperous future for Esther.

 Mavis: A prostitute who lives in the yard and whom Sophia detests.
 In the play, Mavis and her boyfriend (later fiancé) Prince serve primarily as comic relief.

-Prince: Mavis’ boyfriend and foil.
+Prince: Mavis's boyfriend and foil.
 He is not particularly fond of her profession, and proposes to her during the course of the play in an attempt to stop her from seeing Americans as clients and as an apology for striking her.